 |JUST A360||Justice Theory and Policy Analysis||3|

-Legal Studies (LEGL) courses fulfill the Justice elective requirements for the Bachelor of Arts in Justice except where the student has elected a Legal Studies minor or major.
-Legal Studies courses cannot be used (counted twice) to meet both the requirements of the Legal Studies minor or major and the BA in Justice.
-Only 6 credits of JUST A490 may be counted toward the Justice electives required for the BA in Justice.
+Legal Studies (LEGL) courses fulfill the justice elective requirements for the Bachelor of Arts (BA) in Justice except where the student has elected a legal studies minor or major.
+Legal studies courses cannot be used (counted twice) to meet both the requirements of the legal studies minor or major and the BA in Justice.
+Only 6 credits of JUST A490 may be counted toward the justice electives required for the BA in Justice.

 Honors in Justice

-- Complete a Justice GER integrated capstone, e.g. JUST A460 or JUST A463, with a grade of A.
+- Complete a justice GER integrated capstone, e.g. JUST A460 with a minimum grade of A;

 Program Student Learning Outcomes